ystia/yorc/rest/http_api.md

 ### List deployment events <a name="list-events"></a>

 Retrieve a list of events.
 'Accept' header should be set to 'application/json'.

+There are two available endpoints, one allowing to retrieve the events for a given deployment, the other allowing to retrieve the events for all the known deployments.

-This endpoint supports long polling requests.
+These endpoints support long polling requests.
 Long polling is controlled by the `index` and `wait` query parameters.
 `wait` allows to specify a polling maximum duration, this is limited to 10 minutes.
 If not set, the wait time defaults to 5 minutes.
 This value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes, respectively). `index` indicates that we are polling for events newer that this index.
 A _0_ value will always returns with all currently known event (possibly none if none were already published), a _1_ value will wait for at least one event.

+#### List deployment events concerning a given deployment

 `GET    /deployments/<deployment_id>/events?index=1&wait=5m`

+#### List all the deployment events

+`GET    /events?index=1&wait=5m`

+#### Response

-A critical note is that the return of this endpoint is no guarantee of new events.
+A critical note is that the return of these endpoints has no guarantee of new events.
 It is possible that the timeout was reached before a new event was published.

 Note that the latest index is returned in the JSON structure and as an HTTP Header called `X-Janus-Index`.

-**Response**
 ```
 HTTP/1.1 200 OK
 Content-Type: application/json